Apollo1840/machine_learning_theory/rl/README.md

 - Off-policy RL

 ### Online RL
-In online RL, the agent interacts with a **live** environment, where it can query the current reward and the next state based on its actions.
+In online RL, the agent interacts with a **LIVE** environment, where it can query the current reward and the next state based on its actions.
-During or after experiencing an episode, the model updates its weights and improves its strategy through exploration.
+During or after experiencing an **episode**, the model updates its weights and improves its strategy through exploration.
 The learning process happens iteratively as the agent interacts with the environment.

 Methods: